Syarif Masahor

-Sharif Masahor bin Muhammad Al-Shahab, also written as Syed Mashhor and commonly known as Syarif Masahor, or Sharif Masahor in Malayan contexts, (died 1890 in Selangor) was a famous Malay rebel of Hadhrami descent in Sarikei, Sarawak state, Malaysia during the Brooke White Rajahs era in that state.
-Later, he played an important role in the Klang War.
+Syarif Masahor bin Syarif Hassan (1800, Bruneian Empire - February 1890, Colony of Singapore), also written as Sharif Masahor, was a Malay rebel of Hadhrami descent in Sarikei in the Raj of Sarawak.

 Background

 Before the arrival of James Brooke, Syarif Masahor was the chief of Sarikei that governed the Rajang basin.
 Syarif also had links with the Iban people from Saribas and Skrang.
 Syarif also claimed that he is the descendent from the Islamic prophet Muhammad.
 Syarif was annoyed by James Brooke who intruded Syarif's territory.
 Together with Datu Patinggi Abdul Gapur from Kuching, he opposed the Brooke rule over Sarawak.
 Others that who opposed the Brooke's rule are: Pangeran Ersat and his son Pangeran Nipa.

 Pangeran Matusin, on the other hand, was a supporter of the Brooke's rule.
 Matusin was appointed by the Brooke government as Native Officer of Mukah.
 In 1854, Pangeran Matusin was provoked by followers of Pangeran Ersat.
 Pangeran Matusin, angered by the provocation, raided the home of Pangeran Mersat and killed both Mersat and his daughter.
 In 1855, Syarif led his followers and raided Mukah in retaliation.
 Syarif tried to pursue Matusin and killed several of the Matusin's followers.
 Pangeran Matusin escaped.
 However, Matusin later was sacked by the Brooke government due to charges of corruption.

 In June 1859, two Melanau chiefs Sawing and Sakalai, rebelled against the Brooke government and killed two Brooke followers named Charles Fox and Henry Steele at Kanowit Fort.
 Charles Brooke, the Rajah of Sarawak at that time, suspected that Syarif Masahor was the mastermind behind this rebellion.
 Charles Brooke also suspected that Syarif himself had killed several of those involved in the murder of Charles Fox and Henry Steele to get rid of witnesses of the incident, to pave the way for the bigger plan of eliminating of white people from Sarawak or Syarif was simply disappointed that his followers performed the impulsive killings, thus exposing his plan prematurely.